-The Tribunals and Courts Enforcement Act 2007 created a single unified structure for most tribunals reserved to the UK Government, divided into the First-tier Tribunal and Upper Tribunal.
-The First-tier Tribunal and Upper Tribunal each have separate chambers covering different subject matter, which bring together similar jurisdictions.
-Details of the tribunals can be found on on the website of The Majesty's Courts and Tribunals Service.
+The Tribunals and Courts Enforcement Act 2007 created a single unified structure for most tribunals reserved to the UK Government, divided into the First-tier Tribunal and Upper Tribunal and Upper Tribunal each have separate chambers covering different subject matter, which bring together similar jurisdictions.
+Details of the tribunals can be found on on the website of Her Majesty's Courts and Tribunals Service.